prakash-20/ToDo-List-React-Native/README.md

 # ToDo-List-React-Native

+# Dependencies
+  * This app requires these dependencies:
-Used loadash filter to handle search: npm i --save lodash.filter
+    * Used loadash filter to handle search
+    * npm i --save lodash.filter